 Take a look at the leading online marketing personalities today?
 Rand Fishkin, Neil Patel, Danny Sullivan, Jeff Bullas, etc.

-If you are exceptional at what you do, and are not afraid to have a voice, becoming an industry authority could be a distinct possibility in time.
+If you are exceptional at what you do and are not afraid to have a voice, becoming an industry authority could be a distinct possibility in time.

-This concludes what is without doubt the biggest blog piece I have ever written, and am ever likely to write – just as well as my fingers are about to drop off.
+This concludes what is, without doubt, the biggest blog piece I have ever written, and am ever likely to write – just as well as my fingers are about to drop off.

 Starting a blog from scratch without any prior knowledge is a very lengthy process, and as so many blogs fail pretty quickly, it’s obvious that the majority of people underestimate the challenge it poses.

 No matter how closely you follow these tips, and any other resources online, you’ll encounter a tonne of different problems.
 But don’t be dismayed!
-For every problem there is a solution.
+For every problem, there is a solution.

-I hope this guide serves you well on your journey to blogging success, but if I could leave you just with one final bit of advice I would take you back to the questions you asked yourself right at the beginning for this blog.
+I hope this guide serves you well on your journey to blogging success, but if I could leave you just with one final bit of advice I would take you back to the questions you asked yourself right at the beginning of this blog.

 - How determined are you to succeed?